KDE/documentation-docs-kdenlive-org/getting_started/installation.rst

 **Windows**

-To reach above folders: :kbd:`windows + r` then copy above path into the window.
+To reach the above folders: :kbd:`Windows + R` then copy above path into the window.

 Notes
 -----